JJ-Cham/CSC120-FinalProject/README.md

 ## 📋 Reflection Questions

 ### 📐 Design Justification
-I designed the game using a clean object-oriented approach.
-Each class has a clear responsibility, making the code modular and easy to update.
+I designed the game using a simple but strong object-oriented structure with classes for Game, Player, Train, CarLocation, and Item.
+Each class has a clear responsibility, making the program organized, easy to understand, and easy to extend later.

-Alternative considered: I thought about managing cars only inside `Game`, but using a separate `Train` class made the setup more organized and extensible.
+Alternative considered:
+At first, I thought about not creating a Train class, and instead just linking CarLocation objects directly inside Game.
+But I decided against that because putting all the train setup into Train.java makes the code way more modular and easier to change. if I wanted to add or rearrange cars later, I would only need to edit the Train class, not the whole game logic.

 ### 🧠 New Things I Learned
 - How to structure a full text adventure in Java.